This feature is in Public Preview.

 - Add some users and groups.
 Click Add user, select the users and groups, and click the Assign button.

-- Wait a few minutes and check that the users and groups have been added to your Databricks workspace.
+- Wait a few minutes and check that the users and groups exist in your Databricks workspace.

-Any additional users and groups that you add and assign will automatically be provisioned when Azure AD schedules the next sync.
+In the future, users and groups that you add and assign are automatically provisioned when Azure Active Directory schedules the next sync.

-Do not assign the Databricks admin whose secret token (bearer token) was used to set up this enterprise application.
+Do not assign the Databricks admin whose personal access token was used to configure the Azure Databricks SCIM Provisioning Connector application.

 - Users and groups that existed in Databricks prior to enabling provisioning exhibit the following behavior upon provisioning sync:

-- Are merged if they also exist in this Azure AD enterprise application.
+- Are merged if they also exist in Azure Active Directory

-- Are ignored if they don’t exist in this Azure AD enterprise application.
+- Are ignored if they don’t exist in Azure Active Directory

 - User permissions that are assigned individually and are duplicated through membership in a group remain after the group membership is removed for the user.